Frequently Asked Questions

 Is there an ultrasound experience in the ED?

 All residents receive 16 hours of didactic training, two ultrasound labs, and a written examination during orientation of their EM1 year.
-We offer a dedicated 2 week ultrasound rotation later in the intern year during which residents receive direct supervision from the rotation director, ultrasound faculty and fellows with a goal of achieving an adequate number of ultrasounds to be certified.
-This rotation also includes assignment in the Strong Fertility Clinic to gain a dedicated endovaginal ultrasonography experience.
+We offer a dedicated 3 week ultrasound rotation later in the intern year during which residents receive direct supervision from the rotation director, ultrasound faculty and fellows with a goal of achieving an adequate number of ultrasounds to be certified.
+There is also support from an active ultrasound fellowship.
+Throughout your training, there is ongoing educational teachings during Thursday didactics as well as additional scanning opportunities.
+We currently have 5 dedicated ED ultrasound machines in our ED.

 Is there a research requirement?